aquasecurity/cloudsploit/README.md

 ## Background
 CloudSploit scans is an open-source project designed to allow detection of security risks in an AWS account.
 These scripts are designed to run against an AWS account and return a series of potential misconfigurations and security risks.

+CloudSploit scans now also support CIS Benchmark tests.
+The [CIS Benchmarks](https://benchmarks.cisecurity.org/downloads/show-single/?file=awsfoundations.100) are a series of scored tests developed by the Center for Internet Security.
+CloudSploit will use its own plugins to generate a report aligning with the CIS requirements.

 ## Installation
 Ensure that node is installed.
 If not, install it from [here](https://nodejs.org/download/).